 For more information on beekeeper training, please visit the Learn about beekeeping page.

 The association has a library of approximately 50 books covering a wide range of beekeeping and bee-related topics.
-Due to the pandemic, these books are currently not available for members to borrow.

 The association has an annual program of events, including apiary visits, lectures and social events, cumulating in the annual Honey Show which is held in late October or November.

 The association has two out-apiaries, in Otley and Ilkley, available for the use of members on a temporary basis and for a limited number of hives.

 We also have a seasonal Heather Apiary on the moors which is used during August and September.